 Here are some of the things Sallie did:

-She sat rocking her chair, passing comment on the television news.
+She sat rocking in her chair, passing comment on the television news.

 She drank tea from her favourite floral design china cup and saucer.

-She washed her hair using rainwater collected in a metal pail, because she our hard southern tap water wouldn’t lather up properly.
+She washed her hair using rainwater collected in a metal pail, because our hard southern tap water wouldn’t lather up properly.

 She put her false teeth in a glass of water with Steradent by her bed every night.